hpe-storage/python-hpedockerplugin/docs/create_snapshot_schedule.md

                               If *scheduleName=auto* is passed via docker volume create , then the schedule name is generated automatically based on timestamp.
 This is relevant for using the scheduleName in StorageClass in Kubernetes environment.
-- -o retentionHours=x         This option is not mandatory option. x is an integer, indicates number of hours this snapshot will be retained.
 - -o snapshotPrefix=x         This option is mandatory. x is prefix string for the scheduled snapshots which will get created on 3PAR
 - -o expHrs=x                 This option is not mandatory option. x is an integer, indicates number of hours after which snapshot created via snapshot schedule will be deleted from 3PAR.